Most Gulf markets fall; Abu Dhabi gains

 Financials weighed on sentiment, with Qatar Islamic Bank and Qatar National Bank dragging on the index.

-Outside the Gulf, Egypt's blue-chip index declined 0.3%, and posted a weekly fall of 1.4%, its biggest this year.
+Outside the Gulf, Egypt’s blue-chip index declined 0.3%, and posted a weekly fall of 1.4%, its biggest this year.—Reuters